weuzor/purginator/README.md

 ## The Excarvator

 <img src="https://github.com/weuzor/purginator/blob/main/PIX/Excarvator.png" width="600">

+No more
 The excarvator is a collecting tray for the purged filament dropped by the purginator.
 It has a built in screw conveyor which drags the purged material out of the printer through a small heat trap.
 The screw conveyor is powered by a MG90S 360deg Servo.
 Once outside the material can either be collected in a suitable container at the back of the printer or if the printer is placed at the rear of a table directly droped into a waste basket on the floor.
-This modification requires a cutout in the backpanel!
+This modification requires a cutout in the backpanel.
+It also restricts z movement to 4 mm below print surface.
+For normal operation this is irrelevant, however if a Z-Homing or Quad Gantry Levelling is performed and the rear left gantry corner is lower than the others by more than 4 mm (e. g. after motors were off and the gantry was moved by whatever cause) the purginator mount would collide with the excarvator.
+To prevent this the excarvator has a safety microswitch to trigger an emergency shutdown in this case.

 ## [Filametrix](https://github.com/sorted01/Filametrix) Depressor
 <img src="https://github.com/weuzor/purginator/blob/main/PIX/Depressor.png" width="600">

-The Filametrix Depressor is a holder for a
+Cut without oozing.
+This mod places a strong enough MG996R Servo at a location where it does not interfere with the toolhead but can depress the filametrix cutter lever with its servo arm.
+Thereby the toolhead can remain docked to the purginator during the cutting sequence which eliminates oozing.

 ## Purginator 2 + Excarvator 2
 <img src="https://github.com/weuzor/purginator/blob/main/p2+e2.png" width="500"> <img src="https://github.com/weuzor/purginator/blob/main/p2installed.png" width="500">